WrichikBasu/word_chain_bot_indently/PRIVACY_POLICY.md

 share the data with, if any.

 ### Applicability of this privacy policy

-This privacy policy is applicable for the bot that is hosted from the `main` branch, by the Indently Bot Dev Team.
-To be specific, it applies to the bot with the application ID `1222301436054999181`.
+This Privacy Policy applies exclusively to the bot deployed from the `main` branch by the Indently Bot Development Team.
+Specifically, it pertains to the bot with the following details:
-Any bots hosted by others, whether from the same branch or a fork, is not covered under this privacy policy.
+- **Application ID**: `1222301436054999181`
+- **Available on Discord App Discovery**: https://discord.com/discovery/applications/1222301436054999181
+- **Listed on Top.gg**: https://top.gg/bot/1222301436054999181

+> **Note**: This policy does *not* extend to any instances of the bot hosted by third parties, including those deployed from the same repo or from a forked version.

 ### Information we collect
 - When you are interacting with the bot, we collect and store your user ID, along